 - Allowing states to create a vibrant insurance market where individuals can purchase what they need in an insurance plan—from a catastrophic plan to a Cadillac plan—will generate choice and competition that will drive costs down.

 Expand Personal Health Management Accounts to give patients more control over their healthcare dollars.

-- Increasing the maximum contribution to PMHAs allows employers to contribute tax-free dollars directly to employees, getting business owners out of the insurance business.
+- Increasing the maximum contribution to PHMAs allows employers to contribute tax-free dollars directly to employees, getting business owners out of the insurance business.
 These plans will also be portable—similar to life and auto insurance—so individuals can take it with them from job to job.

 - This allows employees to use pre-tax dollars to pay for the healthcare they need, save the excess for future healthcare and gives them the same tax benefits enjoyed by corporations.